mherchel/herchel.com/src/blog/vscode/index.md

 VSCode is *weird*.
 It's created by Microsoft, which gives it away for free.
 In addition to Windows, they also support OSX and Linux.
 Weird.

-It's built on top of [Electron](https://electronjs.org/), which allows for the development of desktop apps using Chromium and Node, which are web development framework / runtimes.
+It's built on top of [Electron](https://electronjs.org/), which allows for the development of desktop apps using Chromium and Node.

 VSCode occupies the sweet spot between IDE and text editor.
 It's fairly quick to launch &mdash; although not as quick as Sublime Text.
 But, that's not a huge deal.
 I have my editor open all day, as opposed to continually closing and relaunching.
 While the editor is open, it seems just as fast 😎.